 Section 3.
 Amendments: Committee By-laws may be amended by the Board of Commissioners upon its own motion.
 Prior to an amendment, the Board of Commissioners may request a recommendation from the Committee which may recommend changes at any regular meeting of the Committee by a two-thirds vote of the appointed and filled membership, provided that the recommended amendment has been submitted in writing to the Committee members no later than three days before the regular meeting.

+Adopted by the Union County STIF Advisory Committee on September 17, 2018.

-Adopted this ___ day of _________, 2018.
+Adopted by the Union County Board of Commissioners on October 3, 2018.

-Signed this ___ day of _________, 2018.

-UNION COUNTY BOARD OF COMMISSIONERS

-_______________________________________

-Steve McClure, Commissioner

-_______________________________________

-APPROVED AS TO FORM: Jack Howard, Commissioner

-_______________________________________

-Donna Beverage, Commissioner